About

 Nick Kalogeresis

-Nick is currently an Associate Principal for historic preservation planning at the Lakota Group, a Chicago-based urban planning and design firm.
-Since joining the Lakota Group in 2008, Nick has worked with communities in Arkansas, Arizona, Hawaii, Idaho, Illinois, Iowa, Michigan, Minnesota, Montana, New York, Oregon, and Texas, leading successful preservation planning assignments for both small communities and large cities.
+Nick is currently an Associate Principal for Urban Planning in the Chicago Studios of MKSK.
+MKSK is a multidisciplary planning, urban design, and landscape architecture firm.
+From 2008 to 2024, he led the preservation planning studio for the Lakota Group where he worked with communities in Arkansas, Arizona, Hawaii, Idaho, Illinois, Iowa, Michigan, Minnesota, Montana, New York, Oregon, and Texas, leading successful preservation planning assignments for both small communities and large cities.
 Previous to joining the Lakota Group, he worked for the National Trust for Historic Preservation for ten years.
 In addition to his professional work, Nick is also an adjunct lecturer in the graduate programs in historic preservation and planning at the School of the Art Institute of Chicago and the University of Illinois at Chicago, respectively.

 Nick holds a Bachelor of History from Elmhurst College and a Master of Urban and Regional Planning from the University of Illinois at Urbana-Champaign.
 His is currently a member of the America Institute of Certified Planners.